Momir Rnić (handballer, born 1955)

 Momir Rnić (Момир Рнић; born 3 February 1955) is a Serbian handball coach and former player who competed for Yugoslavia in the 1980 Summer Olympics, in the 1984 Summer Olympics, and in the 1988 Summer Olympics.

 Club career

 After starting out at Hercegovina Sečanj, Rnić briefly played for Proleter Zrenjanin, before moving to Crvenka.
 He later returned to Proleter Zrenjanin.
 In 1986, Rnić moved abroad to TV Niederwürzbach.
+In 1987 he helped the team getting promoted to the 2nd Bundesliga and in 1989 to the 1st Bundesliga.

 International career

 At international level, Rnić represented Yugoslavia and competed in three Olympic Games, winning the gold medal in 1984 and the bronze medal in 1988.
 He also participated in two World Championships, winning the 1986 edition.
+In 1986 he won gold medals, beating Hungary in the final 24-22.

 Coaching career

 In 1990, Rnić became head coach of his former club Proleter Zrenjanin, taking them to the European Cup final in 1991 and winning the Yugoslav Championship in 1992.

 Between 2001 and 2003, Rnić served as head coach of TVA Saarbrücken in the 2.
 Handball-Bundesliga.
 He took charge of Vojvodina in January 2004.